marcoonroad/marcoonroad.github.io/_posts/2016-10-24-First-Class-Delegation-Links.md

 Now, as you already know, the fragile base-class arises due the passive role of a child object/class in the inheritance/delegation relation.
-Everything now may seem so weird and confuse, right?
-No problem, you have all the time of the world to understand that, but let us continue (you can now give a break for yourself if you want or need, though).
+Everything now may seem so weird and confused, right?
+No problem, you have all the time of the world to understand that, but let's continue (you can now give a break for yourself if you want or need, though).

 Being first-class means that our links can be passed as arguments or returned